 Book Review: The E-Myth Revisited: Why Most Small Businesses Don't Work and What to Do About It by Michael E. Gerber

 I just finished reading "Those Things You Must Go through in Entrepreneurship".
-I think this is a good book that every technician with entrepreneurial dreams must-read.
+I think this is a good book that every technician with entrepreneurial dreams must read.

 Starting from the entrepreneurial impulse that professionals are particularly prone to, it brings out the three identities that people who want to start a business must shoulder: entrepreneur, manager, and professional.
 These three identities complement each other, but they are separate.

 The non-acceptance of each other leads to the dilemma of professionals unable to successfully transform from professionals to managers, and ultimately ends up in entrepreneurial failure.
-The second half of this book is to tell professionals how to build their own business to build an efficient small business.
+The second half of this book is to tell professionals how to build their own businesses to build an efficient small business.

-If you don't know anything about entrepreneurship, but you have entrepreneurial ideas, this book maybe your best choice.
+If you don't know anything about entrepreneurship, but you have entrepreneurial ideas, this book may be your best choice.
 Although it is not too advanced knowledge, it is basic common sense.
 There are cases, opinions, and arguments that are very clear.